garrandall/popular-music-data/tracks/sorry-for-party-rocking-lmfao.md

 Make a chick go crazy and flash them ta-ta's it's redfoo the dude a true party rockaaaah

-I'm true to the game too, it's called beerpong and I can't lose I got a bunch of bad bitches in the back With ciroc on tap and a little bit of Grey Goose oooo Oh yeah we killin shit with our money
+I'm true to the game too, it's called beerpong and I can't lose I got a bunch of bad bitches in the back With ciroc on tap and a little bit of Grey Goose oo
+Oh yeah we killin shit with our money
 We diligent so here's a sorry in advance no hard feelings bitch Sorry for party rocking